droyo/blog/content/9p/server.md

 +++
 date = "2016-08-20T12:00:00-05:00"
-title = "Writing a 9P server from scratch: server plumbing" tags = ["9P"]
+title = "Writing a 9P server from scratch, pt 3: server plumbing" tags = ["9P"]
 description = "Walking and talking like a 9P server"
 +++